 Nevaeh had literally never finished a book ever.
 Then she met The Accidental Diary of B.U.G.
 Suddenly she was a reader.

-The Accidental Diary of B.U.G. is a new inclusive comedy series, perfect for fans of Tom Gates, Wimpy Kid and Jacqueline Wilson.
+The Accidental Diary of B.U.G. is a laugh-out-loud illustrated diary series perfect for fans of Tom Gates, Diary of a Wimpy Kid, Dork Diaries and Lottie Brooks.

 But then suspicion sets in.